ghaiklor/sails-service-cipher/README.md

 Each of Cipher instances has 4 methods:

-- encode(data) - Encode your data and returns Promise
+- encode(data, config) - Encode your data and returns Promise.
+In config you can override pre-defined config.
-- encodeSync(data) - Encode your data in sync mode
+- encodeSync(data, config) - Encode your data in sync mode.
+In config you can override pre-defined config.
-- decode(data) - Decode your data and returns Promise
+- decode(data, config) - Decode your data and returns Promise.
+In config you can override pre-defined config.
-- decodeSync(data) - Decode your data in sync mode
+- decodeSync(data, config) - Decode your data in sync mode.
+In config you can override pre-defined config.

 ## Examples